Andrzej Ciechanowiecki: Ciechanowiecki's war

 Back at his old school, he obtained his baccalauréat in 1942 through "clandestine classes", Komplety, together with classmates later to become "luminaries" of Polish higher education such as, Professors: Jerzy Kroh, J.A.
 Miłobędzki, J. Pelc and K. Szaniawski.
 The class was later dubbed the "professorial cohort"; of the group, only Ciechanowiecki did not become a professor, he later quipped.
 After leaving school he had to look for paid employment, did some charity work and enrolled on a degree course at the school of Professor Edward Lipiński, an underground version of the earlier SGH.
 To "distract" himself from difficult wartime conditions he decided to join an Art History course at the Uniwersytet Ziem Zachodnich (Western University) unaware of how portentous it would become.
-It enabled him to attend the lectures of professor Tatarkiewicz "on themes like, happiness, in the light of a Carbide lamp in a chilly suburban room."
+It enabled him to attend the lectures of professor Tatarkiewicz "on themes like happiness, in the light of a Carbide lamp in a chilly suburban room."
 In between these many courses, he attended Home Army training classes for cadets.

-At some stage he became secretary to the politician, Adam Ronikier, an interlocutor with the German high command in occupied Warsaw.
-Presumably he remained in that position for the 63-day duration of the Warsaw Uprising that erupted on 1 August 1944.
-After the collapse of the Warsaw Uprising and conclusion of hostilities on 5 October, he did not leave the battered capital with the columns of captive Home Army fighters nor with the destitute civilian population.
-He left ten days later with the Red cross.
+At some stage, he became secretary to the politician, Adam Ronikier, an interlocutor with the German high command in occupied Warsaw.
+Presumably, he remained in that position for the 63-day duration of the Warsaw Uprising that erupted on 1 August 1944.
+After the collapse of the Warsaw Uprising and the conclusion of hostilities on 5 October, he did not leave the battered capital with the columns of captive Home Army fighters nor with the destitute civilian population.
+He left ten days later with the Red Cross.
 By his own account, he visited Pruszków, the vast German holding camp for POWs and "went on Home Army missions in the provinces".
-He went to Kraków, where he was briefly arrested by the Germans, then released.
+He went to Kraków, where he was briefly arrested by the Germans, and then released.
 Such circumstances were extraordinary for a young intelligent man of his age at that time, who was likely to have been a resistance member and therefore a suspect, unless he had "special protection".
-His bid to travel with Ronikier was refused and by the end of January 1945 he was back in Warsaw.
+His bid to travel with Ronikier was refused and by the end of January 1945, he was back in Warsaw.
 His claim to have worked for a short spell with the anti-communist Freedom and Independence organisation, (Wolność i Niezawisłość), until the spring of 1945 does not stand up since it was not founded till September of that year.